GithubArnavSharma/FrackingEarthquakesAnalysis/README.md

 ![image](https://user-images.githubusercontent.com/77365987/164564053-4d7ba4eb-13b6-48b6-bc51-7a5c35498397.png)

 The next step was to analyze data for earthquakes.
-Two datasets were used; one was information of all 2.5+ magnitude earthquakes in 2013, and the other was the same except for the earthquakes taking place in 1993.
+Two datasets were used; one held information of all 2.5+ magnitude earthquakes in 2013, and the other held info for all 2.5+ magnitude earthquakes in 1993.
 From there, it was concluded that:

 1. There is little correlation between the depth of an earthquake and its magnitude.
 Furthermore, only a handful of earthquakes are explosions, rock burst, etc..
 Both of these statements have not changed from 1993 to 2013.